-Clark Hill is one of the largest construction law practices and is routinely involved in every facet of the construction process, from real estate acquisition and project financing, through drafting of contract documents and project administration, to claim preparation and dispute resolution.
-With a diverse clientele consisting of:
+Clark Hill has one of the largest construction law practices in the nation and is routinely involved in every facet of the construction process, from real estate acquisition and project financing, through drafting of contract documents and project administration, to claim preparation, risk management, and dispute resolution.
+Our diverse clientele includes:

 - Public and private owners

 - General contractors

 The construction group is comprised of attorneys who are qualified architects, engineers and contractors have and practiced in the construction industry.
 This hands-on experience provides our attorneys a unique perspective on litigating and resolving construction disputes and professional liability matters involving a variety of commercial, industrial, heavy, and highway projects.